microfan1/CROWN/README.md

 ### 5.1 Example and Data Loading:
 1. 180 stocks with 150 trading records;
+2. 3 factors with 150 observations;
-2. Let Tracking Error constraint equals 0.2;
+3. Let Tracking Error constraint equals 0.2;
-3. Let sum of first 10 weights equals to 0.2 for weights constraint.
+4. Let sum of first 10 weights equals to 0.2 for weights constraint.

 ```
 % Set your portfolio and sample size